dmccreary/robot-day/docs/tables.md

 # Robot Day Tables

 Tables are logical groupings of activities.
-At most events, a table is a six-foot wide table with hands-on activities on it.
+At most events, a table is a six-foot by 2.5-foot table with one or more hands-on activities on it.
 The focus is to get kids to use their hands and fingers to make a change and see how their actions change the world.
-This can be seeing a motor spinning, and LED brightness change or a display changing a pattern.
+This can be seeing a motor spinning, an LED brightness change, a sensor showing a value, or a display changing a pattern.

+The key is to design activities in that kids must use their bodies to interact and trigger a change in what they see or hear.
+They must be given time to wiggle their hands to see how sensors can see the world around them.

 ## Welcome Tables